-As you wander around Lake Ioannina, you will pass by many locals as they jog and cycle along the banks of the water.
+Lake Ioannina is a favourite place for locals to jog, cycle, and walk their dogs.
 Beautiful contemporary art pieces by local artists act as waypoints along the route.
 The path is especially beautiful in the fall when the trees are decorated with shades of orange and burgundy.

 Sail Out to Lake Ioannina Island